 In addition to our in-library materials, we also have a number of online genealogy resources.
-Ancestry for Public Libraries can be accessed through Marvel! while in the library but other resources can be accessed anywhere (sometimes you need your library card).
-For genealogy help, come to our drop-in!
+Ancestry for Public Libraries can be accessed through Digital Maine Library while in the library but other resources can be accessed anywhere (sometimes you need your library card).

 The following resources were provided by local historian, Richard Snow: